bcgov/platform-developer-docs/bc-government-organizations-in-github.md

 content owner: Olena Mitovska
 ---

-# BC Government Organizations in Github
+# BC Government organizations in Github

 The BC Devops team uses [GitHub](https://github.com) to host open code and repositories.
 Using GitHub you can do the following:
 * Share and control code versions